fandang/DA606/README.md

 # DATA606
-Statistics and Probability for Data Analytics
+Statistics and Probability for Data Analytics @ CUNY MSDA